utdata/rwdir/05-transform.Rmd

 This has been a lot to learn, but it is the basics of just about any data analysis ... to **filter**, **select**, **arrange**, **group** and **summarise** values.
 And to create new variables with with **mutate**.

 Next, we'll start plotting some of this data so we can _see_ it.

+## Turn in your project

+At this point, you'll want so **save**, **knit to HTML** and then close your project.
+Zip up the folder and turn it into the assignment in Canvas.